koenraijer/arxivcollector/README.md

 ##### Parameters:

 - `user_agent` (str): The User-Agent header to use when sending requests.
 Default is a common User-Agent string for a Chrome browser.
-- `num_abstracts` (int): The number of abstracts to scrape per page.
+- `num_abstracts` (int): The number of abstracts you want displayed per page (on the arXiv website).
 Default is 50.
 - `arxiv_doi_prefix` (str): The prefix for the DOI of arXiv papers.
 Default is "https://doi.org/10.48550".
 - `default_item_type` (str): The default item type for the BibTeX entries.
 Default is "ARTICLE".
 - `verbose` (bool): Whether to print verbose output.
 Default is False.
-- `mode` (str): The mode to use when saving the scraped data.
+- `mode` (str): The mode to use when saving the collected data.
 Can be either "bibtex" or "csv".
 Default is "bibtex".

 #### `set_title(self, title: str)`